rwesterflan/nixos/README.md

-This is the repo where I story my NixOS config.
+This is the repo where I store my NixOS config.